 Created by Ronald Dowl Moore – best known for his work on Star Trek and the re-imagined Battlestar Galactica TV series – For All of Mankind easily captures the drama and suspense of a science fiction movie and turns its medium into one of the best sci-fi series that you can watch right now, period.

-If The Last of Us or The Witcher has taught us anything, it is that people love videogame-based fantasy series.
-So, what about a show about the making of a popular videogame instead of a straight adaptation?
-Mythic Quest follows a fictional video game studio – who is in charge of the popular MMORPG, Mythic Quest.
+If The Last of Us or The Witcher has taught us anything, it’s that people love video game-based fantasy series.
+So, what about a show about the making of a popular video game instead of a straight adaptation?
+Mythic Quest follows a fictional video game studio that’s in charge of the popular MMORPG, Mythic Quest.

 With hilarious creative differences between Ian Grimm, the creative director and Poppy Li, the lead engineer, the comedy series is a light-hearted watch that can lift moods with ease.
 There is romance, rivalries, and one-liners that legitimately make you laugh.